 Back in 1986, cinema audiences were treated to a one-two punch of Cruise and Kilmer, a high-flyin’ adventure with rebel Maverick and an Iceman who never made mistakes.
 Jet planes.
 Missiles.
-Tom Cruise standing so close to Val Kilmer you didn’t know if they’re going to kiss.
+Tom Cruise standing so close to Val Kilmer you didn’t know if they were going to kiss.
 Top Gun had it all.

-Now, Paramount Pictures is porting post-Cold War patriotism into an era of asymmetrical warfare with overpriced F-35s that exist only to engorge the military industrial complex.
+Now, Paramount Pictures is porting post-Cold War patriotism into an era of asymmetrical warfare with overpriced F-35s that exist only to engorge the military-industrial complex.
 Fuck yeah.

 But hey, it’s a bit of fun.
 Here’s everything we know about Top Gun: Maverick so far.
+Starting with some trailers.

 Top Gun: Maverick Cast